 Lansing Nurse Has License Summarily SuspendedContact: T.J.
 Bucholz (517) 241-2112Agency: Community Health

-The Michigan Department of Community Health (MDCH) has summarily suspended the registered nurse license and the licensed practical nurse license of Tasheka Moshaneak Edwards, R.N., L.P.N., based on her felony conviction in the 30th Judicial Circuit Court of Ingham County.
-Edwards failed to report her conviction to MDCH as required by the Public Health Code.
+The Michigan Department of Community Health (MDCH) has summarily suspended the nursing license of Jaime Alonzo Flores, R.N., L.P.N., due to a felony conviction.
+Flores failed to report his conviction to MDCH as required by the Public Health Code.

 Flores was granted a licensed practical nurse license and a registered nurse license on July 2002, and June 2003, respectively based on the representations Respondent made on his applications.

 A review of Flores’ nursing applications revealed that Flores failed to disclose an August 20, 1997, misdemeanor conviction of Person Under 21-Purchase, Consume, Possess; and January 29, 1999, misdemeanor convictions of Operating Under the Influence of Liquor/Per Se and Driving While License Suspended.
 On August 22, 2003, Flores pled guilty in the Sixth Judicial Circuit Court, Oakland County, Michigan to one felony count of Operating Under the Influence of Liquor – Third Offense and one misdemeanor count of Driving While License Suspended – Second Offense.